bjoernalbers/ansible-role-certbot/README.md

 ### `certbot_email`

-Set the e-mail address for optaining a certificate (certbot: `--email`).
+Set the e-mail address for obtaining a certificate (certbot: `--email`).

 Example: